Geodesic fields for Pontryagin type $C^0$-Finsler manifolds: Abstract

 \section{Abstract}

 Let $M$ be a differentiable manifold, $T_xM$ be its tangent space at $x\in M$ and $TM=\{(x,y);x\in M;y \in T_xM\}$ be its tangent bundle.
 A $C^0$-Finsler structure is a continuous function $F:TM \rightarrow \mathbb [0,\infty)$ such that $F(x,\cdot): T_xM \rightarrow [0,\infty)$ is an asymmetric norm.
 In this work we introduce the Pontryagin type $C^0$-Finsler structures, which are structures that satisfy the minimum requirements of Pontryagin's maximum principle for the problem of minimizing paths.
 We define the extended geodesic field $\mathcal E$ on the slit cotangent bundle $T^\ast M\backslash 0$ of $(M,F)$, which is a generalization of the geodesic spray of Finsler geometry.
 We study the case where $\mathcal E$ is a locally Lipschitz vector field.
-Finally we show some examples where the geodesics are more naturally represented by $\mathcal E$ than by a similar structure on $TM$.
+We show some examples where the geodesics are more naturally represented by $\mathcal E$ than by a similar structure on $TM$.
+Finally we show that the maximum of independent Finsler structures is a Pontryagin type $C^0$-Finsler structure where $\mathcal E$ is a locally Lipschitz vector field.